Third-Party Tested ≥98% HPLC Purity — USA Shipped

 What is Thymalin and how does it work?

 Thymalin is a polypeptide complex originally isolated from the thymus glands of calves.
 It contains multiple bioactive peptide fractions that work together to modulate immune function by promoting T-lymphocyte differentiation and maturation.
-In research models, thymalin has been observed to restore T-cell subpopulation ratios, enhance phagocytic activity, and regulate cytokine production.
+In research models, thymalin has been observed to restore T-cell subpopulation ratios, modulate phagocytic activity, and regulate cytokine production.
 It is part of Professor Khavinson's peptide bioregulator research program.

 What research has been done on Thymalin?